When Your Partner Refuses Couples Therapy

 Is Couples Therapy the Only Option?

 Despite being a couples therapist, I don’t believe couples therapy is the end-all, be-all of relationship repair.
-Couples can absolutely work through issues with the right skills, insight, and support—even if that support doesn’t come in the form of couples therapy.
+Couples can absolutely work through issues with the right skills, insight, and support.
+But many times that’s exactly what’s missing—the right skills, insight, and support!

 If you want your partner to consider (or reconsider) their stance, here are some approaches that may help:

-• Acknowledge any cultural or personal beliefs that may make therapy feel uncomfortable or exposing.
+Acknowledge any cultural or personal beliefs they have that may make therapy feel uncomfortable or exposing.

-• Respect their decision—and allow it to inform what you do next.
+Respect their final decision—and allow it to inform what you do next.

 Respecting their decision doesn’t mean suppressing your needs.
 It means accepting the reality of where they are.
 From there, you may choose to pursue individual therapy, continue the conversation differently, reassess your expectations, or reflect more deeply on what you need in a partnership.